cargensmi/travel-planner-database/README.md

 This repository contains a relational database designed to help users plan, organize, and review their trips.
 It includes tables for trips, flights, hotels, activities, restaurants, and user favorites.
-The goal of the project is to demonstrate database design, SQL querying, and data reporting skills.
+The goal of the project is to demonstrate database design, SQL querying, and data reporting.

 ---